engrebecca/team-generator/README.md

 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - code that creates the logic and structure of the program
 * [Git](https://git-scm.com/) - version control system to track changes in source code
 * [GitHub](https://github.com/) - hosts repository and deploys page on GitHub

+## Installation
+Jest is used to test the functionality of the employee, manager, engineer, and intern classes.
+Run the tests using the following command to verify they pass:

+    npm run test

 ## Code
 The below code demonstrates how classes and subclasses are used to create new team members